ibm-messaging/jmstestp/README.md

 # jmstestp
 Environment for creating a container image running JMS performance tests for Persistent and Non Persistent messaging.

-This repository contains a set of files to help create a container image containing the JMSPerfHarness jar, IBM's Java 1.8 and a set of scripts to run an inital set of performance tests.
+This repository contains a set of files to help create a container image containing the JMSPerfHarness jar, IBM's Semeru Runtime Java21 on a UBI9 image, and a set of scripts to run an inital set of performance tests.

 The C version of this testharness using MQI interfaces is available here: https://github.com/ibm-messaging/cphtestp